OSC/ood-documentation/develop/_sources/reference/commands/nginx-stage/commands/app.rst.txt

    sudo nginx_stage app --user 'bob' --sub-uri '/pun' --sub-request '/usr/jim/myapp/session/1'

-To generate **only** the app config:
+To generate **only** the app configuration:

 .. code-block:: sh

    sudo nginx_stage app --user 'bob' --sub-uri '/pun' --sub-request '/sys/dashboard' --skip-nginx

-This will return the path to the app config and will not restart the NGINX process.
+This will return the path to the app configuration and will not restart the NGINX process.

 Default Installation
 ....................

-:numref:`app-mapping-table` details the mapping between the requested URL path to the app root directory for in the NGINX app config under a default installation.
+:numref:`app-mapping-table` details the mapping between the requested URL path to the app root directory for in the NGINX app configuration under a default installation.

 .. _app-mapping-table: